 Music for Management

 Music for Management is a rising method of arts therapy that goes a step beyond mental health awareness and takes action on crisis prevention.
-Geared towards directors, managers, and their workplace, Music for Management is here to ease the burden of the pandemic and to shed light on the importance of accessible therapy and creativity.
+Geared towards corporate and government workplaces, Music for Management is here to ease the burden of the pandemic and to shed light on the importance of accessible therapy and creativity.

 Music for Management is a new program, and by helping yourself, you can help it grow, as well as normalize therapy in the workplace.
 Options include private bespoke sessions, joining a fortnightly group, or contracting Music for Management for your own workplace.
 Any of this with any of the following options: